peterwjones334/simple-rpg/README.md

-# simple-rpg
+# Simple Role-Playing Game

+SRPG v1 2021

+> A simple roleplaying game which is played with paper, pencils and dice

+## Overview

 This document provides a simple roleplaying game which is played with paper, pencils and dice (d6).

 It uses early Fantasy Roleplaying Game as a baseline and changes aspects to make it lite and generic.